dougkerr/ftp_upload-1/FTP_Upload/doc/Installation.md

 # Installing FTP_Upload
 # Installing under Linux

-As of v2.0.0, FTP_Upload includes an automated installer for Linux.
+As of v2.0.0, FTP_Upload includes an automated installer for Debian derivatives ofLinux.
-The installer uses a simple UI to ask the user some configuration questions, then installs and configures all the required system software plus the FTP_Upload software required to turn the system into an upload machine that will accept images uploaded from IP cameras and in turn transfer them to a cloud server running [Neighborhood Guard's Community View Software](https://github.com/NeighborhoodGuard/CommunityView).
+The installer uses a simple UI to ask the user some configuration questions, then installs and configures all the required system software plus the FTP_Upload software needed to turn the system into an upload machine that will accept images uploaded from IP cameras and in turn transfer them to a cloud server running [Neighborhood Guard's Community View Software](https://github.com/NeighborhoodGuard/CommunityView).